DataFire/Integrations/integrations/generated/azure_azurestack_registration/README.md

 ### Registration
 * Registration `object`: Registration information.
   * properties [RegistrationProperties](#registrationproperties)
-  * etag `string`: The entity tag used for optimistic concurency when modifying the resource.
+  * etag `string`: The entity tag used for optimistic concurrency when modifying the resource.
   * id `string`: ID of the resource.
   * location **required** `string` (values: global): Location of the resource.
   * name `string`: Name of the resource.